 Dental Dentures Dentist in Salem, Oregon

-Here at Lancaster Family Cosmetic Dentistry of Salem, we are proud to offer affordable, natural-looking dentures.
+Here at Lancaster Dental Implant Center of Salem, we are proud to offer affordable, natural-looking dentures.
 We offer traditional dentures and fixed dentures to help our patients overcome tooth loss and smile with confidence again.
 If you want to restore your smile, don’t hesitate to schedule a consultation with our knowledgeable dental team.

 About Dental Dentures

 Dentures are custom-made, removable replacements for missing teeth.
 If you’ve lost some or even all of your natural teeth, it is important to replace them not only to restore your smile but also for the benefit of your health.
 Dentures can help you eat and speak more comfortably, and are made to closely resemble your natural smile or even improve it!
 There are two main types of dentures: full and partial.
 We also offer implant-supported dentures.

 Full dentures, also known as complete dentures, are recommended for patients who are missing all of their natural teeth and do not have enough bone structure to support implants.
 Full dentures can be either conventional or immediate.
 Conventional dentures are made and placed after the remaining teeth are removed and all tissues have healed, which may take several months.
 Immediate dentures are made in advance and are placed immediately after teeth are removed.
 However because the tissue and bone shrink over time and especially while healing, immediate dentures typically require more extensive refitting and adjustments while the jaw heals, and sometimes have to be remade entirely.